mbid/mbid.github.io/posts/type-checking-with-eqlog-types/index.md

 Due to injectivity of `FunctionType : TypeList * Type -> Type`, it can happen that we equate `TypeList` elements during evaluation.
 If type lists are equal, then they should contain the same types in the same order.
 Our Eqlog program equates type lists with different lengths only if the input source code contains a variable number mismatch, e.g. a call of a function with the wrong number of arguments, so we want to report a type error in this case.
-We can enforce these condition on type lists like so:
+We can enforce these conditions on type lists like so:
 ```eqlog
 Axiom NilTypeList() = ConsTypeList(_, _) => ConflictingTypes();
 Axiom